imalink-project/imalink/gammel_dokumentasjon/frontend_docs/FRONTEND_IMPORT_FLOW_SPEC.md

 ## Overview

 This document provides a detailed technical specification of ImaLink's frontend-driven import system.
-All file processing, metadata extraction, and thumbnail generation happens in the browser using JavaScript/TypeScript.
+All file processing, metadata extraction, and hotpreview generation happens in the browser using JavaScript/TypeScript.
 The backend serves purely as a data API for storing processed results.
 The process runs sequentially (not as background tasks) for simplicity and reliability.

 ---